 So I turned the radishes into a side dish by roasting them.
 It was a great way to use up all the radishes, and it took all of 15 minutes, and that includes making the delicious tahini sauce.

 Yes!
-You can cook radishes.
+You can roast radishes.
 While most often served as a garnish or as part of a salad, radishes are delicious when cooked, just like most root vegetables.
 Roasting until the bottoms are golden brown is my favorite way to cook radishes.

 What do roasted radishes taste like?